By: Ashok G. Vasandani

-Here’s a story I read in a page on www.moralstories.org.
+Here’s a story I read in www.moralstories.org.
 I’d like to share, something we can all learn from.

 ONCE upon a time two brothers who lived on adjoining farms fell into conflict.
 It was the first serious rift in 40 years of farming side by side.
 They had been sharing machinery, trading a labor and goods as needed without a hitch.
 Then the long collaboration fell apart.
 It began with a small misunderstanding and it grew into a major difference which exploded into an exchange of bitter words followed by weeks of silence.

 One morning there was a knock-on elder brother’s door.
 He opened it to find a man with a carpenter’s toolbox.
 “I am looking for a few days of work”, he said.
 “Perhaps you would have a few small jobs here and there.
 Could I help you?”